 \section{Abstract}

-{Multi-relational} networks among entities are frequently observed in the era of big data.
-Quantifying the effects of multiple networks have attracted {significant} research interest recently.
-In this work, we model multiple network effects {through an autoregressive framework for} tensor-valued time series.
-To characterize the potential heterogeneity of the networks and handle the high dimensionality of the time series data simultaneously, we assume {a separate group structure for entities in} each network {and estimate all group memberships in a data-driven fashion.} {Specifically,} we propose a group tensor network autoregression (GTNAR) model, which assumes that within each network, entities in the same group share the same set of model parameters, and the parameters differ across networks.
+Multi-relational networks among entities are frequently observed in the era of big data.
+Quantifying the effects of multiple networks has attracted significant research interest recently.
+In this work, we model multiple network effects through an autoregressive framework for tensor-valued time series.
+To characterize the potential heterogeneity of the networks and handle the high dimensionality of the time series data simultaneously, we assume a separate group structure for entities in each network and estimate all group memberships in a data-driven fashion.
+Specifically, we propose a group tensor network autoregression (GTNAR) model, which assumes that within each network, entities in the same group share the same set of model parameters, and the parameters differ across networks.
 An iterative algorithm is developed to estimate the model parameters and the latent group memberships simultaneously.
 Theoretically, we show that the group-wise parameters and group memberships can be consistently estimated when the group numbers are correctly- or possibly over-specified.
-An information criterion for group number estimation of each network is also provided to consistently select the group numbers.
-Lastly, we implement the method on a Yelp dataset to illustrate the usefulness of the method.
-1em {\bf KEY WORDS:} Multi-relational networks; Latent group; Tensor-valued time series; {Network} autoregression.
+An information criterion for estimating the group number for each network is also provided to consistently select the group numbers.
+Lastly, we apply the GTNAR method to a Yelp dataset to illustrate its usefulness.